 - Robert J. Yudell

-Daryle Bost ’89 is a Senior Development Officer at Williams College in Williamstown, Massachusetts.
+Daryle Bost ’89 is an Associate Vice President for Presidential Advancement at Williams College in Williamstown, Massachusetts.
 His previous experience includes Sales Director at Womble Carlyle, Private Banker at Wachovia Bank and RBC Centura, and Major Gift Officer at Johns Hopkins University and Wake Forest University.

 Daryle came to Pomfret from the Green Vale School on Long Island, where his mother was a member of the faculty.
 While at Pomfret, Daryle played on both the lacrosse and the football teams.

-He received his B.S. in Business Management from Guilford College in 1993, where he was the captain of the lacrosse team.
-He is married to Alison Bost, Deputy General Counsel at Womble Carlyle.
+He is a former Trustee of Guilford College where he received a B.S. in Business Management in 1993.
+At Guilford he was a captain of the lacrosse team.
+He is married to Alison Bost who retired as the Deputy General Counsel at Womble Carlyle.
 Alison and Daryle met at Guilford College, and she received a J.D. from Wake Forest University.
 They live in Williamstown, Massachusetts, with their dog, Walter.

-Mark Cohen '82 is Deputy General Counsel at Deloitte LLP.
+Mark A. Cohen '82 is Senior Deputy General Counsel at Deloitte LLP.
 He joined the Office of General Counsel in 1997 and became a principal in 2000.
 Since joining Deloitte LLP, Mark has handled a wide range of matters, including engagement matters, counseling in connection with practice matters, acquisitions and dispositions, regulatory matters and governance-related matters.
-Since June 2011, Mark has led the Office of General Counsel’s engagements group, which includes more than 50 lawyers and professionals.
+Since 2016, Mark has led the Office of General Counsel’s Corporate Group, which includes more than 120 lawyers and professionals.

 Prior to joining Deloitte LLP, Mark was a corporate associate at Debevoise & Plimpton LLP.
 He served as a law clerk to The Honorable Lawrence M. McKenna, U.S. District Court, Southern District of New York, from August 1992 to September 1993.

-Since June 2012, Mark has been a member of the Board of Directors of Lawyers Alliance for New York, the leading provider of business and transactional legal services for nonprofit organizations in New York City.
-Mark was also a member of the Financial Reporting Committee of the Association of the Bar of the City of New York from June 2006 to June 2009.
+Mark was a member of the Board of Directors of Lawyers Alliance for New York, the leading provider of business and transactional legal services for nonprofit organizations in New York City, from 2012 to 2018.
+Mark was also a member of the Financial Reporting Committee of the Association of the Bar of the City of New York from 2006 to 2009.

 After graduating from Pomfret, Mark earned his Bachelor of Arts from Columbia College in 1986 and his Juris Doctor, with honors, from Fordham University School of Law in 1992.

-Mark lives in New York City with his husband, Jerry, and their dog, Pluto.
+Mark lives in New York City with his husband, Jerry, and their dog, Venus.

 Molly attended Pomfret for her junior and senior years.
 She played varsity soccer and squash, and served as a Prefect.
 Since graduating from Pomfret, Molly has twice been featured at the Pomfret Career Expo discussing a career in finance with curious students.